 Do You Need A Coin Expert?If you are a collector of rare United States coins, it is in your best interest to have a qualified expert on your team.
 Regardless of your level of passion for or knowledge of the coin markets, there is so much to know that having an expert in your corner gives you a much needed edge and added enjoyment when building your collection.
 Within the realm of rare United States coins, Mike Fuljenz is one of today’s very top experts.

-Rare coin expert, Mike Fuljenz, is a 44-time Numismatic Literary Guild Award-Winner for his newsletters, books, articles and media appearances on precious metals and rare coins, including:
+Rare coin expert, Mike Fuljenz, has received nearly 50 Numismatic Literary Guild Awards for his newsletters, books, articles and media appearances on precious metals and rare coins, including:

 What Is A Market Maker And Why Is It Important?A “market maker” is anyone who is actively buying and selling a specific product while providing ongoing research and support to the markets and customer base for such product.
 Because we focus our activities in only four major areas of rare coins, out of the thousands available, we are able to provide meaningful and sustained support for the coins we recommend.
 Our specialized commitment is key to building long-term awareness, enjoyment and demand among dealers and collectors.